All Episodes

 Right.

-But uh you have, unwittingly.
+You have, unwittingly.

 This is not weird to me what we're seeing about this.

-This was cruel, wanton evil.
+This was cruel, wanton, evil.

-I agree it's cruel.
+I agree, it's cruel.

-Uh look, Vinny, I have to run here.
+Look, Vinny, I have to run here.

-EIB obscene profit center timeout, but I'm glad you called.
+EIB Obscene Profit Center timeout, but I'm glad you called.

 Thanks so much.

-Uh we will be back and continue here in just a second.
+We will be back and continue here in just a second.

-I was hoping I wasn't going to have to do this.
+Okay, I was hoping I wasn't going to have to do this.

-I think also what's happening, probably many of you out there who understand precisely what I'm saying, and that's why you're not calling.
+But it is clear to me, ladies and gentlemen, I think also what's happening to probably many of you out there who understand precisely what I'm saying, and that's why you're not calling.

-Those who are up in arms over what I'm saying or don't agree, those are the ones uh who are.
+Those who are up in arms over what I'm saying or don't agree, those are the ones who are.

 Don't we have politicians telling us that women can do that with their babies in the womb?